-Engines in this series use solenoid shift or retractable starters.
+Engines in this series use inertia drive starters.
+Inertia drive starters are not serviceable.

 Troubleshooting-Starting Difficulties

 Condition Possible Cause Conclusion Starter does not energize.
 Battery Check specific gravity of battery and battery state of charge.
 If low, recharge or replace battery as necessary.
 Wiring Clean corroded connections and tighten loose connections.
 Replace wires in poor condition and with frayed or broken insulation.
 Starter Switch or Solenoid By-pass switch or solenoid with a jumper wire.
 If starter cranks normally, replace faulty components.
 Consult with OEM electrical system service procedures for OEM related component diagnostics.
 Perform solenoid test procedure.
 Starter energizes but turns slowly.
 Battery Check specific gravity of battery and battery state of charge.
 If low, recharge or replace battery as necessary.
 Transmission or Engine Make sure clutch or transmission is disengaged or placed in neutral.
 This is especially important on equipment with hydrostatic drive.
 Transmission must be exactly in neutral to prevent resistance which could keep engine from starting.
 Check for seized engine components such as bearings, connecting rod, and piston.